CMDR-Squedie/EDConstrDepot/README.md

 Markets are only updated if you actually visit them (merely docking is not sufficient).

-You can manage all your visited markets and constructions in one place using the **Manage All** command.
+You can manage all your colonies, visited markets and constructions in one place using the **Manage All** command.
 This tool lets you filter data, search for commodities, quickly set active market or construction, ignore/forget selected markets, check market economies, compare markets or their historical snapshots etc.

 To temporarily turn the transparency off, double-click the title bar or choose the **Backdrop** command.